AleksKwiatkowska/habit_tracker_project_2023/README.md

 ```

 and follow instructions on the screen.
-The application will display a menu with options to:
+The application will display a menu with options.

-Add a Habit
-Mark a Habit as Completed
-List All Habits
-Quit
 Follow the on-screen prompts to interact with the application.

-## Analysis Module - `analyze.py`
+## Analysis Module

 The analyze.py module provides a Habit Analysis tool, allowing users to perform various tasks related to habit analysis.
 The analysis tool is designed to work seamlessly with the Habit Tracker project.